 When you go to get the emergency contraceptive pill you will be asked some questions including whether you are taking any other medications, when you had unprotected sex and where you are in your menstrual cycle.
 This is to check if the emergency contraceptive pill is the most suitable method of emergency contraception, or whether the IUD is more suitable.

 The IUD must be fitted by a specially trained doctor or nurse and can be fitted in around 20 minutes at most Brook services, contraception and sexual health clinics, and some GPs.

 It's a good idea to phone a service before you visit, just to check if and when an IUD fitting is available.

 If you want more information about IUDs, you can read full details of what’s involved.

 Remember, emergency contraception does not protect against sexually transmitted infections (STIs).
 Find out about STIs and getting tested, and remember, STIs don’t always cause symptoms so you can’t be certain you don’t have one without being tested.

 Pregnancy tests usually involve weeing on a small plastic stick, or sometimes, weeing into a cup and dipping in a test stick.
 The test is looking for the hormone human chorionic gonadotrophin (HCG) which is present in the wee of someone who is pregnant.

 It takes a while for this hormone to build up in the body so there is no point doing a pregnancy test straight after unprotected sex.
-(If you've had unprotected sex in the last five days and want to reduce the risk of being pregnant, you can use emergency contraception) To get an accurate result it’s best to test three weeks after unprotected sex.
+If you're worried about the risk of pregnancy at this point, it’s advisable to use emergency contraception.
+This will work up to five days after unprotected sex.

 The test will display either a ‘positive’ or ‘negative’ result (check the instructions if you’re doing the test yourself for how to recognise this).